 What kind of income?
 Earnings from a summer job or even mowing a neighbor’s lawn can qualify.
 If you own a sole proprietorship or LLC, you may be allowed to hire your child as a part-time employee and deduct their wages as a business expense.
-(E*TRADE is not a tax advisor nor do we provide tax advice so be sure to talk to your tax professional first.)
+(E*TRADE from Morgan Stanley is not a tax advisor nor do we provide tax advice so be sure to talk to your tax professional first.)

 How much of a difference can early investing make?

 Even a modest contribution can add up over time thanks to the power of compound growth.
 Consider this: $3,000 invested today would be worth about $40,000 in 45 years, assuming a hypothetical 6% annual return, compounded monthly.
 That’s not a bad start to a retirement nest egg.

 Time is on your side when it comes to compounding growth.
 For example: If the investor mentioned above waited just five more years before investing the $3,000, the savings may be worth $12,000 less.
 Wait ten years, and the total could potentially drop by almost $20,000.

 Even if your children don’t have their eyes set on future savings, you can still help by offering to match any earned funds, with the caveat that these earnings are invested in an IRA.
 The benefits of this strategy are two-fold: Your children may benefit from potential compound growth during those critical, early years, and at the same time, get a first-hand look at how investing early and often may benefit their financial future.
 That’s definitely a lesson worth learning.